KuryKat/Bootcamp-Fullstack-IGTI/src/2- Backend/Exercícios/3- My-Bank-API/README.md

 - Run ``npm install``
 - Run ``npm start``
 - Open This [Link](http://localhost:3000/docs)
-  - Read The Docs , yay! 😄🙌
+  - Read The Docs and have fun, yay! 😄🙌